 King Mountain Tobacco Company Inc. is located in White Swan, Washington within the boundaries of the Yakama Nation.

-The tobacco plant, indigenous to the land of the Yakama Nation, is an intensely sacred and spiritual plant in Native American culture.
-Its early uses include warding off negative spirits as well as an instrument of prayer.
+The tobacco plant, indigenous to the Yakama native land, is an intensely sacred and spiritual plant in the Native American culture.
+Its early uses include warding off negative spirits and as an instrument of prayer.

 As far back as Yakama’s history has been recorded the territory now referred to as the Cascade Mountain Range to the Columbia river and beyond, has been a part of the Yakama Nation ancestral holdings, this qualifies them as original owners of these territories.

 At the signing of the Treaty of 1855, which took place near present day Walla Walla, Washington, 14 tribes and bands were confederated into the Yakama Indian Nation.
 Of the original 10.8 million acres of Yakama domain, 1.3 million acres were set aside by the treaty of 1855 as the Yakama reservation.
 Today the Yakama nation consists of 10,200 enrolled tribal members.

 A distinct attribute of the Yakama Nation Treaty of 1855 is the specific language that was included within the minutes of the Treaty regarding the trade of tobacco.
 Trade not only Native to Native, but also Native to Non-Native.
 This allows the Yakama Nation, as well as its membership exclusive rights protected within our Treaty to continue on with tobacco trade free of injury.